 Face oils are all the rage in the skincare community, and for good reason.
-Once shunned for shine-inducing effects, oils now are appreciated for their hydrating benefits and we embrace the dewy look they support.
-Let’s discuss a few common mistakes that face oil users might make, and a simple DIY for making your very own custom face oil.
+Once shunned for shine-inducing effects, oils are now appreciated for their hydrating benefits, and we embrace the dewy look they support.
+It was a glorious day when the powdery matte, shine-free, dry look ended its trendy reign!

 Common Face Oil Mistakes

-1. Picking the wrong oil.
+1. Choosing the wrong oil

-If you’ve picked an oil for oily skin and you have dry skin, you might be wondering why your skin doesn’t feel very hydrated.
-This list is extremely helpful in finding the right type of oil for your skin type.
+If you’ve picked an oil for oily skin and yours is dry, you might be wondering why your skin doesn’t feel very hydrated.
+This list is extremely helpful in finding the right kind of oil for your skin type.